daniestevez/gr-satellites/docs/source/installation.rst

 * `requests`_

 .. note::
-   libfec can be build and installed from its git repository by doing
+   libfec can be built and installed from its git repository by doing

    .. code-block:: console